 ID Goal Partners Complete Cost 1 Incorporate more amenities (passenger information, seating, shelter, etc.) at enhanced and/or hub service environment stops.
 Convey permanence and create opportunities for others to learn about existing transit services.
-June 2020 low to medium Improve and/or create communication between overlapping services.
+Improve and/or create communication between overlapping services.
 Ability to inform potential user transfers.
 Blacksburg Transit, Pulaski Area Transit, and Radford Transit service operators.
-Towns of Blacksburg, Christiansburg, and 2 Construct a regional transit hub at the proposed NRV Passenger Rail Station.
-Pulaski; Counties of Montgomery and Pulaski; the City of Radford; Radford University and Virginia Tech; and NRVMPO and NRVRC December 2020 medium to high 3 Create rapid commuter bus lines at key times between the universities and the Town of Christiansburg.
-June 2021 medium to high 4 Create and/or expand services that provide access to and from affordable housing developments.
+Towns of June 2020 low to medium 2 Construct a regional transit hub at the proposed NRV Passenger Rail Station.
+Blacksburg, Christiansburg, and Pulaski; Counties of Montgomery and Pulaski; the City of Radford; Radford University and Virginia December 2020 medium to high 3 Create rapid commuter bus lines at key times between the universities and the Town of Christiansburg. the June medium to high 4 Create and/or expand services that provide access to and from affordable housing developments.
 December 2021 medium to high 5 Enhance connectivity between NRV services and the Smart Way.
 Blacksburg Transit, Pulaski Area Transit, Radford Transit, and Smart Way service operators.
-June 2022 low to medium 6 Create a method for transit users to cross services platforms with a single ID and/or fare.
-Towns of Blacksburg, Christiansburg, and Pulaski; Counties of Montgomery and Pulaski; the City of Radford; and December 2022 low to medium 7 Overlapping service stops get branded and marketed.
+June 2022 low to medium 6 Create a method for transit users to cross services platforms with a single ID and/or fare. te a method for transit users oss services platforms with a Towns of Blacksburg, Christiansburg, and Pulaski; December low to medium 7 Overlapping service stops get branded and marketed.
 Radford University and Virginia Tech December 2022 low to medium 8 Establish a method for bus operators to report user feedback, and evaluate service/amenity improvements.
 Blacksburg Transit, Pulaski Area Transit, and Radford Transit service operators.
 Towns of Blacksburg, Christiansburg, and Pulaski; Counties of Montgomery and Pulaski; the City of Radford; and Radford University and Virginia Tech December 2022 none or low